Clinton Young had his front teeth fixed at Smile Solutions after damaging them during the NAB Cup in 2014.

 He was then seen by the team of specialists here at Smile Solutions and the tooth was splinted, and the other tooth was moved into place.
 He then had a root canal treatment of his tooth.
 And we’ve recently seen him and I’m happy to say that both teeth have survived and they’ll have a good long-term prognosis.

-This is a 3D scan of Clinton’s mouth.
-The upper jaw is shown here, and we have access to this scan here at Smile Solutions.
-It allows us to see the injury he sustained to his tooth as well as the surrounding structures.
+A 3D scan of Clinton’s mouth allows us to see the injury he sustained to his tooth as well as the surrounding structures.